Joshua-ansah/Terminal-Keylogger/README.md

 ### Deployment

-The best use-case of this script is to be deployed in an evironment with many systems and administrators.
+The best use-case of this script is to be deployed in an environment with many systems and administrators.
 So I recommend and thus it would be difficult to install and setup one-by-one on every machine.
 Using something like Ansible as the mode of deployment would really help speed things up.

 Install Ansible - https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html
 ## Roadmap

 - Single Installer File
-- Systemwide Logging and Monitering
+- System-wide Logging and Monitoring
 - Error alerts to email/sms

 ## Lessons Learned

-Learned a lot of python, obviusly.
+Learned a lot of python, obviously.
 But understood how scripts can communicate to the underlying shell.

 ## Authors